American Indian Resource Center & Union Student Leader Scholarship

 AMERICAN INDIAN RESOURCE CENTER & UNION STUDENT LEADER SCHOLARSHIP

-Provided by: Amer ican Indian Resource Center (AIRC) & A. Ray Olpin University Union
+Provided by: American Indian Resource Center (AIRC) & A. Ray Olpin Student Union

 The purpose of the Union Scholarship Fund is to support the academic achievement of students representing a wide array of backgrounds and experiences; the students are currently attending or plan to attend the University of Utah.
 The fund promotes the retention and completion of students who demonstrate financial need and a commitment to the mission of the Union.
 Through this fund, the Union and its scholarship partners recognize students who are committed to bettering the communities they serve

-The AIRC Union Student Leader Scholarship Fund provides one (1) scholarship of $3,000 to assist a student in accomplishing their academic goals.
+The AIRC & Union Student Leader Scholarship provides two (2) scholarships of $2,000 to assist a student in accomplishing their academic goals.
 The purpose is to identify and recognize students whose commitment to creating an inclusive campus community, has or will contribute to the overall mission of the Union.
 This includes students who are or will be associated with promoting diversity and inclusion within the Union and/or campus community.
 These opportunities can include but are not limited to involvement with an office or event(s) in the Union.

 The AIRC Union Student Leader Scholarship committee defines a commitment to inclusivity as, the process of working collaboratively with community groups and individuals to address issues that impact the well-being of historically marginalized communities in an effort to provide equitable service(s).
 For purposes of this scholarship and application, we also have a broad interpretation of the definition of community to mean the University of Utah, Salt Lake City area or your own personal community.
 Previous recipients of the scholarship are welcome to apply, with preference given to new applicants/recipients.

 - This scholarship is available to incoming and current American Indian students enrolled at the University of Utah for Fall 2024 semester